RohatErgun/My-Py-Text-Editor/README.md

 # Simple Text editor using python

-# What Das-Editor can do now:
+## Usage:
-  * Allows using like a notepad
+  * Allows using like a notepad and text editor.
-  * Create a file
+  * Create a file or folder.
-  * Save file to any directory
+  * Save file to any directory.

-# Things I will add in the Future:
-  * Adding more Functionality
-  * Adding more customization
-  * Text highlighting